Michael-Reefe/Loki.jl/README.md

 ---
 ## Changelog

+### 07/02/26

+- Adjusted the `ssp_regularize` option to make it closer to the definition of `regul` in ppxf.
+Note that they are not identical, because Loki fits stellar weights with physical units whereas ppxf fits normalized weights.
+However, the regularization scaling has been modified such that the value of `ssp_regularize` is now independent of the physical scaling of the stellar mass weights.
+In other words, `ssp_regularize` is now scale-invariant and should produce the same level of smoothing in all spectra.
+A cross-term has also been removed in the regularization constraints which forced the same level of smoothing along both axes (age and metallicity).
+The smoothing now acts independently along each axis, again bringing the definition closer to that used in ppxf.
+- `save_full_model` output cubes now include two wavelength tables: `WAVELENGTH` (for the `DATA`/`ERROR` HDUs) and `WAVELENGTH_MODEL` (for the `MODEL` and all model-component HDUs), since the model may be evaluated on a different grid than the data (e.g. a gap-free grid across NIRSpec chip gaps).
+- Various small performance optimizations and other minor bugfixes.

 ### 06/23/26

 Updates: New SSPs are now available at non-Salpeter IMFs.
 The IMF can be changed with the "imf" option in options.toml.